Söderboda old-growth forest

-Naturarvet acquired Svartsundets old-growth forest on Gräsö in the northern Roslagen archipelago in June 2020.
-In spring 2021, we began contacting neighbors to inquire about the possibility of acquiring additional land in the area. protect Being able to connect a larger contiguous area on the headland outside Söderbodfjärden would provide even greater benefits for biodiversity and create a safe carbon sink for current and future generations.
+Naturarvet acquired Svartsundets old-growth forest of 31 ha on Gräsö in the northern Roslagen archipelago in June 2020.
+In the spring of 2021, we began contacting neighbors to inquire about the possibility of acquiring additional land in the area.
+Being able to connect a larger, contiguous area on the headland outside Söderbodfjärden would provide even greater benefits for preserving biodiversity and creating a secure carbon sink for current and future generations.

 The entire area on the headland outside Söderbodfjärden has high natural values.
 Almost 100 conservation species, half of which are red-listed, have now been given a protected home in the previously culturally influenced wilderness.
 See some environmental pictures from our photo blog during our first visit here.